 If your desired payments exceed these limits or if you want to pay by credit card, you’ll need to contact the Department of Revenue at 1-502-564-4921, extension 5357.

 Taxpayers who e-file returns can expect to receive their refunds within two to three weeks if they also choose direct deposit.
 Those who submit paper returns will receive their refund within eight to 12 weeks.
 It’s possible to check the status of a refund online on the Refund Status page of the Kentucky Department of Revenue’s website.
-You will need to know your Social Security number and refund amount to check the status of your refund.
+You’ll need to know your Social Security number and refund amount to check the status of your refund.

 Residents of the Bluegrass State may feel the need to visit one of Kentucky’s famous bourbon distilleries after trying to navigate all the changes ushered in by changes to the commonwealth’s tax code.
 While a flat 5% tax rate for everyone may make it easier to calculate your Kentucky state income tax burden, if you’re a lower earner, you might have had a lower marginal tax rate under the old tax system.
 In fact, the Kentucky Center for Economic Policy says the commonwealth’s tax reform law means the bottom 95% of Kentuckians will pay more in total taxes, and the richest 5% will pay less.